icssc/peterportal-api-next/apps/docs/docs/developers-guide/rest-api/reference/enrollment-history.md

 # Enrollment History

-The enrollment history endpoint allows users to
+The enrollment history endpoint allows users to view the changes in enrollment data (total enrolled, max capacity, waitlist, etc.) for a specific course's sections.

 ## Query parameters for all endpoints